-While we have learned much from this literature on bank capital regulation, this paper will focus on the non-regulatory factors that cause banks to over fund and under fund real corporate investment.
-In this strand of research Bernanke and Gertler (1989), Bernanke, Gertler, and Gilchrist (1996), and Kiyotaki and Moore (1997) develop non-regulatory models of investment and finance based on agency costs resulting from asymmetric information and moral hazard problems between firms and suppliers of external finance.
+What are these other factors that cause banks to both overfund and underfund real corporate investment thereby prolonging and amplifying fluctuations in real economic activity?
+In this connection Bernanke and Gertler (1989), Bernanke, Gertler, and Gilchrist (1996), and Kiyotaki and Moore (1997) develop models of investment and finance based on agency costs resulting from asymmetric information and moral hazard problems between firms and suppliers of external finance.
 In these models agency costs are countercyclical.
-Outside lenders like banks therefore require collateral and/or a net worth cushion to back-up any loans they make because of the asymmetric information and moral hazard problems associated with the firm's opaque investments.
-It is then argued that the collateral value of a firm's assets and the magnitude of its net worth follow a procyclical path thereby tightening these two-financing constraints in periods of recession and relaxing the two constraints in expansions.
+This is because outside lenders like banks require collateral and/or a net worth cushion to back-up any loans they make because of the asymmetric information and moral hazard problems associated with the firm's opaque investments.
+It is then argued that the collateral value of a firm's assets and the magnitude of it's net worth follow a procyclical path thereby tightening these two-financing constraints in periods of recession and relaxing the two constraints in expansions.
 The end result is that the availability of bank loan finance is procyclical thereby prolonging and amplifying cyclical fluctuations in real economic activity.

-The models of Bernanke, Gertler, Gilchrist, Kiyotaki, and Moore were primarily used to explain the phenomena of a credit crunch and how a credit crunch could prolong and amplify recessions.
-Rajan (1994), on the other hand, developed a non-regulatory model where banks under certain circumstances over-lend to their customers; i.e., fund negative NPV projects that in turn prolong and amplify cyclical expansions.
+The models of Bernanke, Gertler, Gilchrist, Kiyotaki, and Moore were primarily used to explain the phenomena of a "credit crunch" and how a credit crunch could prolong and amplify recessions.
+Rajan (1994), on the other hand, developed a model where banks under certain circumstances over-lend to their customers; i.e., fund negative NPV projects that in turn prolong and amplify cyclical expansions.
 To get this result Rajan invokes two key assumptions: i) banks are able to credibly manipulate their earnings over a given short period of time; and ii) investors in bank shares value managerial ability relatively more in normal states of the economy than in recessions where it is expected that all managers will perform poorly.
 To see how this model works consider some bank (i) that has just learned that some of its loans have funded negative NPV real projects.
 Should bank (i) terminate these loans and realize a loss, or, continue to finance the negative NPV projects that still provide illusory short-term profits?
+According to

-According to Rajan bank (i) is more likely to continue financing these negative NPV projects in a normal state of the economy if some competitor bank (j) announces a positive return on their loans.
+Rajan bank (i) is more likely to continue financing these negative NPV projects in a normal state of the economy if some competitor bank (j) announces a positive return on their loans.
 For bank (i) to terminate the bad loans and realize the losses in the good state will make (i) look relatively worse than bank (j).
 This is something bank (i) will try to avoid since their managers are comparatively evaluated only in the good states by assumption.
-If enough bank (i's) herd in this way a cyclical expansion will eventually occur caused by overinvestment in negative NPV projects financed with bank loans.2
+If enough bank (i's) herd in this way a cyclical expansion will eventually occur caused by overinvestment in negative NPV projects financed with bank loans.